 Exploring Religion: Past and Present

-This course introduces the academic study of religion.
-Through a series of case-studies, it will consider the study of religion from a variety of perspectives, including historical, anthropological, textual, and psychological approaches.
+Through a series of case-studies, this course introduces the academic study of religion, considering the subject from a variety of perspectives, including historical, anthropological, textual, and psychological approaches.
 Key themes for analysis include: religious identity, secularism, sacred texts, religious law, religious authority, and sacred places.
-There will be opportunities to read ancient religious writings, ethnography, and critical theory with the aim of equipping you with the skills needed to get the most out of studying religions both ancient and modern.
+There will be opportunities to read ancient religious writings, ethnography, and critical theory, with the aim of equipping you with the skills needed to get the most out of studying religions both ancient and modern.

 Who is this course for?

 This course is for anyone with an interest in religious studies and the enthusiasm to take that interest further.
-It operates as the first part of the Exploring the Past pathway, and will equip you with the knowledge, understanding and skills that you need to go on and study other courses in the pathway.
-It also operates as a standalone course offering some compelling case studies.
+It operates as part of the Exploring the Past pathway, and will equip you with the knowledge, understanding and skills that you need to go on to study other courses in the pathway.
+It also operates as a standalone course offering some compelling case-studies.
 If you are interested in how religion has shaped both past and present societies then this course is for you.

 Learning and Teaching

 This course consists of nine units.
 Each unit comprises a 2-hour face-to-face session between 7pm and 9pm.
 These sessions will include lectures, class discussions and debates, pair-work and group-work, source analysis activities and exercises to develop your academic skills.
-There will also be a strong emphasis on learning outside of the classroom, facilitated by the university’s Virtual learning Environment, Blackboard.
+There will also be a strong emphasis on learning outside of the classroom, facilitated by the university’s Virtual Learning Environment, Learning Central.

 Coursework and Assessment

 This course has three short pieces of assessed work which together should add up to 1500 words.
 These pieces of work have been designed to help you in developing the skills and approaches that you need to study successfully.
-The first bit of work will allow you to practice putting your ideas in words in an academic form, the second will help you to develop your skills of analysis, whilst the third will give you the opportunity to write a short essay.
+The first piece of work will allow you to practice putting your ideas in words in an academic form.
+The second will help you to develop your skills of analysis, whilst the third will give you the opportunity to write a short essay.
 There will be lots of help and support available for all three assignments.

 Library and Computing Facilities